Why I Created Viridian Grants

 The first time I heard this expression was when I started my career as a grantwriter with the City of Los Angeles.
 I was surprised at first - I had thought the whole appeal of grants was that promise of a free lunch.

-In theory, yes, grants should relieve burdens and remove barriers for those who are already struggling financially
+In theory, yes, grants should relieve burdens and remove barriers for those already struggling financially.

-However, in practice, a single grant can often be so tedious that it becomes a full time job.
-To get a grant, someone has to do the research, read the guidelines, and write and submit the applications on time.
-Then, if awarded, they have to read the grant agreement, deliver the tasks promised to the grantor, track finances, prepare quarterly reports, and satisfy any monitoring requirements.
+However, in practice, a single grant can be so tedious that it becomes a full time job.
+To get a grant, someone has to do the research, read the guidelines, and write and submit the application on time.
+Then, if awarded, they'd have to read the grant agreement, deliver the project, track finances, and prepare reports.

-And so, there is indeed no such thing as a free lunch.
-It takes a considerable amount of time and money to manage just a single grant - resources that grantseekers generally do not have in the first place.
-This conundrum creates a system where well-established organizations with dedicated grants teams have a significant advantage over those without.
+So (to continue with this poor metaphor that I've cornered myself into), even though free lunches may not exist, I want to live in a world where everyone still gets the lunch that they deserve.
 I believe that grants should open new doors for those who are most capable, passionate, and ambitious - not just for those with the staff to write applications.
 I created Viridian Grants because I want to close this gap.
 I want to provide free services to help anyone who is committed to building a sustainable and equitable future for all.
 With my expertise, I believe that I can demystify processes and build effective, self-sufficient systems for any grantseeker.

 Grants should remove barriers.

-Thien Phan is the creator of Viridian Grants.
+Viridian Grants is a personal project by Thien Phan.
 He has been a grant administrator for the City of Los Angeles since 2019.
 He is also a California-licensed professional civil and environmental engineer.